2020

 Department of Health and Social Care Greater Manchester Health and Social Ca…

-Concerns summary An elderly, vulnerable patient received inadequate care in an overcrowded Emergency Department, including being treated in a corridor.
+Concerns summary (AI summary) An elderly, vulnerable patient received inadequate care in an overcrowded Emergency Department, including being treated in a corridor.
 Significant delays for critical procedures and surgical ward transfer were caused by bed capacity issues.

 Kobi Wright